 Applicants are required to complete the Health Occupations Aptitude Examination as part of the selection process.
 This test measures reading comprehension, spelling, natural sciences and verbal/non-verbal reasoning.
 Scores from this test as well as academic grades are used to determine acceptance.
 Applicants will be assessed and ranked based on the results of their testing and their academic background.

 Additional Information

-Proof of pre-exposure rabies vaccination in the form of a blood antibody titre is required at the student's expense before beginning the program.
-Consult your physician for details.
+Proof of pre-exposure rabies vaccination is required within four weeks of beginning the program.

 Graduation Requirements